-Map of the Best Places to Stay at the Grand Canyon
+Map of Places to Stay near the Grand Canyon

 Located in northwestern Arizona, you can find your hotel, rustic lodge or family restaurant right on the edge of the canyon itself, or choose to stay deep within the forested expanses or among the communities of the locals with their restaurants and entertainment options.
 The experience of visiting the Grand Canyon is waiting for you; you only need to decide how you’ll see it, so we’ve put together a guide of the best areas to stay at the Grand Canyon to help you out.

 Staying within the South Rim of the Grand Canyon means easy access to some of the best experiences the area can offer – think longer hikes in one of the most iconic areas of America or the chance to wake up early to watch the sunrise.

 The South Rim is the most visited rim, and its popularity with tourists means that there are a selection of hotels to choose from that cater to guest’s needs; with the canyon right on your doorstep.
 Getting up for the sunrise over the canyon won’t seem like so much of a chore if all you have to do is wake up and walk outside your front door.